meharc/Human-Activity-Recognition/README.md

 • The input data is provided in the input folder.

-• Download the zip folder and run the jupyter notebook cell by cell.
+• Download the zip folder and run the jupyter notebook— **script-HAR.ipynb** cell by cell.